The end of the year is often a good time to wind down, relax and enjoy the rewards of our efforts with the people that matter most.

 If we don’t have a system to manage the additional workload, the festive season could become a burden rather than being a fun time in our lives.
 The better prepared we are, the better experience we’ll have during the festivities.

 Here are five things to remember during the holiday season that can make any celebrations we want to have a lot more enjoyable.
-While we don’t have to do everything suggested, it is helpful to know there are things we can do to be better prepared.
+While we don’t have to do everything suggested, it’s helpful to know there are things we can do to be better prepared.

 - Take care of yourself physically, emotionally and mentally.
-If we don’t look after ourselves, then we put ourselves at a higher risk of breaking down due to the elevated levels of stress we experience.
+If we don’t look after ourselves, we put ourselves at a higher risk of breaking down because of the elevated levels of stress we experience.
 Simple things we can do include ensuring we eat well, stay hydrated, get enough sleep every night and take regular breaks during the day.

 - Know in advance what and how much you want to spend.
-While most people have an idea of how much money they want to spend, it’s not uncommon for them to spend more than originally planned.
-Having some sort of a budget is better than not having one because it’s very easy to succumb to the infinite marketing messages we are exposed to during the holiday season.
+While most people know how much money they want to spend, it’s not uncommon for them to spend more than originally planned.
+Having a budget is better than not having one because it’s easy to succumb to the infinite marketing messages we’re exposed to during the holiday season.

 - Learn from previous years.
 Our experiences from previous festive seasons should give us a better idea of the things that work well for us and the things that don’t.
-We should always avoid making mistakes from previous seasons and start developing better ways of doing things.
+We should always avoid making mistakes from previous seasons and develop better ways of doing things.

 - Ask for help.
-We should not try and do everything ourselves.
+We shouldn’t try to do everything ourselves.
 Help is always available if we’re willing to ask.
-Sometimes, we may have to pay for help as there are many different services that make things easier such as delivery services, gift wrapping services, and ordering gifts online and having them delivered to our homes.
+Sometimes, we may have to pay for help as there are many services that make things easier such as delivery services, gift wrapping services, and ordering gifts online and having them delivered to our homes.

 The holiday season should be fun, relaxing and rewarding.
-If we remember the things above, then we will get through the end-of-year festivities with a lot more ease and joy.
+If we remember the things above, we’ll get through the end-of-year festivities with a lot more ease and joy.